- The Complete Solution

 THE COMPLETE SOLUTION FOR CANADA

-Serving as the U.S. Navy’s dominant force in the skies, the F/A-18 Super Hornet is purpose-built to provide the Royal Canadian Air Force with the capabilities needed to meet its most challenging mission needs.
-The next-generation Block III Super Hornet design integrates the latest displays, processing and data link technology to provide an open architecture mission system with advanced networking infrastructure both on and off board that can continue to evolve at a pace that far exceeds current competitor upgrade plans.
+Serving as the U.S. Navy’s dominant force in the skies, the F/A-18 Super Hornet is purpose-built to provide the Royal Canadian Air Force (RCAF) with the capabilities needed to meet its most challenging mission needs.
+The next-generation Super Hornet design integrates the latest displays, processing and data link technology to provide an open architecture mission system with advanced networking infrastructure that can continue to evolve at a pace that far exceeds current competitor upgrade plans.

 800+ Super Hornets delivered